meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 ## Mutation score and statistics

-After commenting out failing test cases in Assignment 3, we ran mutation tests on `Range` and `DataUtilities`.
+After commenting out failing test cases in Assignment 3, we ran mutation tests on `Range` and `DataUtilities`. **Note**: All the 4 tables below includes equivalent mutations in coverage calculations in order to be consistent with the Pitest scores.

 - **Mutation score of Range - before**